IPA Server Provisioning

 You can also run in non-interactive mode by passing the

-flag, followed by a map of key-value pairs; one for
+--extra-vars or -e flag, followed by a map of key-value pairs; one for

 each and every available input (see inputs section below).
 For example: